No. 9 UCLA routs Washington State 76-52; 13-0 at home - NewsBreak

 No. 9 UCLA routs Washington State 76-52; 13-0 at home

-“We’re playing for something bigger than ourselves,” Singleton told them.
-“I just wanted to make them think about it.”

-Jaime Jaquez Jr. heard his fellow senior loud and clear.
-It showed in UCLA's 76-52 win over Washington State on Saturday night.

-Jaquez had 24 points and a career-high 15 rebounds in the Bruins' 21st consecutive home victory.
+LOS ANGELES (AP) — Jaime Jaquez Jr. had 24 points and a career-high 15 rebounds, and No. 9 UCLA defeated Washington State 76-52 on Saturday night to win its 21st consecutive home game.

-“We took the pressure off ourselves.
-A lot of times you get pressure from outside sources, media, people telling us this or that.
-Today we came together,” Jaquez said.
-“We played with a lot different attitude, a lot more positive attitude, not thinking about anything other than winning a game.”

 The Bruins (19-4, 10-2 Pac-12) own the nation’s longest active home winning streak, including a 13-0 mark at Pauley Pavilion this season.